ndunguloren96/ndunguloren96/README.md

 - Backend Developer and passionate student
 - Skilled in **Python, Django, PostgreSQL, Typescript, Docker, MySQL, Next.js**
-- Love building robust, efficient, and scalable solutions
+- Love building robust, functional, efficient, and scalable solutions
 - Epiphany: *"Simple is better than complex, Complex is better than complicated"*